Configuration entropy and instability of accelerating black hole in AdS: Introduction

 The $p$-brane solutions have been suggested in~\cite{Gregory:1993vy, Gregory:1994bj} by adding a number of $p$-extra dimensions to solutions for Einstein vacuum equations in higher dimensional spacetime and the simplest case of them is BS solutions by adding just one extra dimension in such a spacetime.
 It has been shown that BS and $p$-brane in asymptotically flat higher dimensional spacetime are unstable under gravitational perturbations~\cite{Gregory:1993vy, Gregory:1994bj} (see~\cite{Harmark:2007md} for reviews of the subject).
 In particular, it has been shown that the BTZ BS with the negative cosmological constant in four-dimensional spacetime is unstable in a certain range of the Kaluza-Klein (KK) mass under fermionic perturbation and gravitational perturbation~\cite{Liu:2008ds} and a warped BS with nontrivial topologies in five-dimensional AdS spacetime is also unstable in some range of KK mass under the linear gravitational perturbation~\cite{Yin:2010ix}.

-Accelerating black holes are described by the so-called $C$-metric~\cite{Kinnersley:1970zw, Plebanski:1976gy, Griffiths:2005qp}, which can be written in the solution to Einstein's equation with negative cosmological constant describing accelerating black holes \cite{Plebanski:1976gy}.
+Accelerating BH is described by the so-called $C$-metric~\cite{Kinnersley:1970zw, Plebanski:1976gy, Griffiths:2005qp}, which can be written in the solution to Einstein's equation with negative cosmological constant describing accelerating BH \cite{Plebanski:1976gy}.
 It has been found that the special case of the $C$-metric~\cite{Emparan:1999wa} is a solution describing the BH on the Planck brane in the Randall-Sundrum (RS) brane world model I~\cite{Randall:1999ee}, whose generalized version for the case of the AdS $C$-metric has been studied in~\cite{Emparan:1999fd}.
-They have shown that there are two configurations such as BS phase and the BH phase according to having or not having the mass parameter and the BH has a thermally stable range below the critical mass of the BH.
+They have shown that there are two configurations such as the BS phase and the BH phase according to having or not having the mass parameter and the BH has a thermally stable range below the critical mass of the BH.

 The CE has suggested that the informational content in physical systems with localized energy density configurations through measure of their ordering in field configuration space~\cite{Gleiser:2011di,Gleiser:2012tu}.
 It has been extensively investigated for AdS/QCD holographic models~\cite{Bernardini:2016hvx,Bernardini:2016qit,Barbosa-Cendejas:2018mng,Karapetyan:2018yhm,Braga:2018fyc,Bernardini:2018uuy,daRocha:2021imz, daRocha:2021ntm, Karapetyan:2021ufz,Lee:2021rag,daRocha:2022bnk} and performed for a detailed analysis of the thermal stability of a variety of physical systems~\cite{Gleiser:2012tu,Gleiser:2013mga,Gleiser:2014ipa,daRocha:2021imz,daRocha:2021ntm, Karapetyan:2021ufz,Lee:2021rag,daRocha:2022bnk,Gleiser:2015rwa,Bernardini:2016hvx,Bernardini:2016qit,Casadio:2016aum,Braga:2016wzx,Lee:2017ero,Gleiser:2018kbq,Lee:2018zmp, Lee:2019tod, Barreto:2022ohl, Barreto:2022len, Barreto:2022mbx}.
 Thus, it is intriguing that the issue of the stability is generalized to the accelerating BH with the negative cosmological constant in four-dimensional spacetime.